Lapis lazuli: In the ancient world

 There are many references to "sapphire" in the Old Testament, but most scholars agree that, since sapphire was not known before the Roman Empire, they most likely are references to lapis lazuli.
 For instance, Exodus 24:10: "And they saw the God of Israel, and there was under his feet as it were a paved work of a sapphire stone..."
 (KJV).
 The words used in the Latin Vulgate Bible in this citation are "quasi opus lapidis sapphirini", the terms for lapis lazuli.
 Modern translations of the Bible, such as the New Living Translation Second Edition, refer to lapis lazuli in most instances instead of sapphire.

 Vermeer

 Johannes Vermeer used lapis lazuli paint in the Girl with a Pearl Earring painting.

 Yeats

 The poet, William Butler Yeats, describes a figurine of sculpted lapis lazuli in a poem entitled "Lapis Lazuli".
 The sculpture of three men from China, a bird, and a musical instrument serves in the poem as a reminder of "gaiety" in the face of tragedy.

+Present day

+Usage by the Taliban

+In 2014, a militia under Haji Abdul Malek, a former commander during the Afghan Civil War, gained control of the Kuran wa Munjan district, where major lapis mines were located.
+Under control of Malek, armed groups received ~$20 million from the mines in 2014, an estimated $1 million of those profits going to the Taliban.
+The former Afghan government itself only declared about $20 million received across the whole of the country's lapis mines in 2013.
+The Taliban were reported to have taken around $4 million in profits from the mines in 2014.
+The working conditions in the mines are highly unethical.